The functional equation for the twisted spinor L-series of genus 2: Twisted Siegel modular forms

-The vector space of all (not necessarily holomorphic) Siegel modular forms of weight k with respect to a character $\chi$ associated to a discrete subgroup $\Gamma'$ of $\Sp_n(\R)$ will be denoted by $[\Gamma', k, \chi]$.
-The vector space of all corresponding cusp forms is denoted by $[\Gamma', k, \chi]_0$.
-We now define twists of Siegel modular forms in $[\Gamma_{2,1} ^{(p) *} (p, p), k, \mathbbm{1}_1 ^{k-}]_0$.
-The special case $p = 1$ was treated by Kohnen, K. and Sengupta in \cite{kohnenkriegsenguptatwistsofdirichletseries} and all proofs are analogous.
+The vector space of all holomorphic Siegel modular forms of weight $k$ with respect to a character $\chi$ associated to a discrete subgroup $\Gamma'$ of $\Sp{n}(\RR)$ is denoted by $[\Gamma', k, \chi]$.
+The space of holomorphic cuspforms is denoted by $[\Gamma', k, \chi]_0$.
+For details on holomorphic Siegel modular form, the reader is referred to \citep{freitagsiegelschemodulfunktionen}.